Public Misconduct Hearings

 Our Public Misconduct Hearings

-Police Constable BREESE attended a Misconduct Hearing to answer allegations that his conduct amounted to a Breach of the Standards of Professional Behaviour in relation to Authority, Respect & Courtesy, Duties and Responsibilities and Discreditable Conduct.
+Police Constable FREEMAN attended a Special Case Hearing to answer allegations that his conduct amounted to a Breach of the Standards of Professional Behaviour in relation to Authority, Respect & Courtesy, Use of Force and Discreditable Conduct.
 The specific allegations being: